cilium/cilium/Documentation/operations/troubleshooting.rst

   many of them.
 * set the ``--size-limit`` option to limit the size of the log files (note: passed onto ``kubectl logs``; does not apply to entire collection archive).

+Ideally, a sysdump that has a full history of select nodes, rather than a brief history of all the nodes, would be preferred (by using ``--nodes``).
+The second recommended way would be to use ``--since`` if you are able to narrow down when the issues started.
+Lastly, if the Cilium agent and Operator logs are too large, consider ``--size-limit``.

 Use ``--help`` to see more options: